Any fans out there in Michigan? I’ll be heading your way this fall! Click here to find out more…

-As those of you who have participated before know, this monthly feature on my blog is purely for fun–just as a way to exercise those writing muscles (think of it as Heather’s Literary Gym).
+As those of you who have participated before know, Saturday Story Starter is purely for fun, just a way to exercise those writing muscles (think of it as Heather’s Literary Gym).
 There are no prizes, only the simple joy of putting words on paper (well, OK, computer screen).
 Also, I won’t be offering critiques, just brief words of encouragement, but I will read all your entries, that I can promise!
-(And if you’d like to read some of the earlier stories that have been shared, click here and here and here and here and here to browse to your heart’s content.)
+(And if you’d like to read some of the earlier stories that have been shared, click here and here and here and here and here and here and here and here to browse to your heart’s content.)

 Ready, set, WRITE!